vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Deep C](http://www.slideshare.net/olvemaudal/deep-c) by Olve Maudal (free book; great presentation about C language; there are many cool things to learn for beginners)

-[Functional C (1997)](https://research.utwente.nl/files/5128727/book.pdf) by Pieter H. Hartel, Henk Muller (free book; this book provided the world with the single greatest definition of what function programming is and how it differs from imperative programming; it gives concrete explanations of things missing in C from an ML perspective (such as modules) and how to live without them; good!)
+[Functional C (1997)](https://research.utwente.nl/files/5128727/book.pdf) by Pieter H. Hartel, Henk Muller (free book; this book provided the world with the single greatest definition of what function programming is and how it differs from imperative programming; it gives concrete explanations of things missing in C from an ML perspective (such as modules) and how to live without them; good)

 > Here is a good review of this books: [link](https://www.goodreads.com/review/show/1125317632?book_show_action=true&from_review_page=1).